 Meghan O’Flynn was born in Detroit, Michigan, back when you could yell “Deeeeee-troit!” and have people cheer.
 (The Lions used to be good…or so she hears.)
 Meghan’s early years were spent hidden in her bedroom, devouring book after book from the local public library.
 When her father became concerned about this, perhaps thinking she was becoming “too serious,” he made her watch Beavis and Butt-Head and later South Park, because though reading is fun, no one sings like Chef.

 After heading off to college at sixteen, Meghan found that Beavis was better representative of university students than the folks she read about in novels, and decided that human nature was just as fascinating as The Hobbit.
 Psychology became her focus.

-Meghan’s Ash Park series has been sold worldwide to international acclaim.
+Meghan’s novels have been sold worldwide to international acclaim.
 Every book, no matter how dark, has a little piece of her in there—writing has always been like bleeding onto a page.

 Want to keep up with new releases?

 - NEWSLETTER: The best way to connect is to sign up for Meghan’s reader group, where you’ll get emails about new releases and occasional sales (each with a little dose of hilarity).
 You can opt-out anytime, and your email address will never be sold or traded.
 Meghan was a shrink for a lot of years; she knows how to keep a secret.